All Episodes

 That's it.

-You're i if you're either conservative or center right.
+You're either conservative or center-right.

-Center right is moderate.
+Center-right is moderate.

-Crowdhammer doesn't use that term.
+Krauthammer doesn't use that term.

-I'll appropriate and apply it here, but what he means is the era of the moderate Republican is over.
+But what he means is the era of the moderate Republican is over.

 And it began a long time ago.

-Remember Christopher Shays lost the moderate Republican, the only Republican in the House in Connecticut.
+The moderate Republican, the only Republican in the House in Connecticut.

 Went down.